openstack-archive/wsme/doc/types.rst

 or needs to validate data integrity.

-To define a user type, you just have to inherit from :class:`wsme.types.UserType` and instanciate your new class.
+To define a user type, you just have to inherit from :class:`wsme.types.UserType` and instantiate your new class.
 This instance will be your new type and can be used as @\ :class:`wsme.expose` or
 @\ :class:`wsme.validate` parameters.